tappz/magento/README.md

  }
   return $sampleEx;
   ```
-From now on we set our data to  getFrontPage(key).Until nemcache expire each request going to memcache not your database.
+From now on we set our data to  getFrontPage(key).Until nemcache expire each request going to redis not your database.
 You can simple go to

 https://github.com/tappz/magento/blob/cache/app/code/community/TmobLabs/Tappz/Model/Catalog/Api.php